 - 48. As part of the terms and conditions of employment of its staff, the Authority offers retirement benefits.
 Although these benefits will not actually be payable until employees retire, the Authority has a commitment to make the payments that needs to be disclosed at the time that employees earn their future entitlement. - 49.
 The Authority participates in five schemes: - The Firefighters' Pension Scheme (FFPS) (the "1992 Scheme").
 This is a statutory un-funded defined benefit final salary scheme and has been closed to new entrants since 6 April 2006. - The New Firefighters' Pension Scheme (NFPS) (the "2006 Scheme") this is also a statutory un-funded defined benefit final salary scheme. - The Firefighters' Care Scheme (FF CARE) (the "2015 scheme") is open to all uniformed staff (except Fire Control) and is a statutory un-funded defined benefit Career Average Revalued Earnings Scheme.
-Members starting after the 1st April 2015, and members of the 1992 and 2006 Final Salary Schemes will move into the 2015 scheme, unless protection applies. - The Firefighters' Compensation Scheme (FFCS) (the Injury Scheme) another statutory un-funded defined benefit scheme covering existing and new injury pensions. - The Firefighters' schemes are unfunded meaning that there are no investment assets built up to meet the pensions' liabilities and cash has to be generated to meet the actual pensions' payments as they eventually fall due.
+Members starting after the 1st April 2015, and members of the 1992 and 2006 Final Salary Schemes will move into the 2015 scheme, unless protection applies. - Following the McCloud/Sargeant age discrimination case all members of the 1992/2006 schemes who were moved (or were due to be moved) to the 2015 scheme will now get a retrospective choice as to which scheme their 2015 to 2022 service will be included in. - The Firefighters' Compensation Scheme (FFCS) (the Injury Scheme) another statutory un-funded defined benefit scheme covering existing and new injury pensions. - The Firefighters' schemes are unfunded meaning that there are no investment assets built up to meet the pensions' liabilities and cash has to be generated to meet the actual pensions' payments as they eventually fall due.
 The arrangements are determined by the Home Office. - The Local Government Pension Scheme (LGPS) subject to qualifying criteria, open to staff not covered by the Firefighters' schemes.
 This scheme is administered by Worcestershire County Council and is a funded defined benefit final salary scheme.
-The Authority and employees pay contributions into a fund, calculated at a level intended to balance the pension liabilities with investment assets. - In accordance with IAS 19 the Authority recognises the cost of retirement benefits within the Net Cost of Services, in the CIES, when they are earned, rather than when benefits are actually paid as pensions.
+The Authority and employees pay contributions into a fund, calculated at a level intended to balance the pension liabilities with investment assets.

+In accordance with IAS 19 the Authority recognises the cost of retirement benefits within the Net Cost of Services, in the CIES, when they are earned, rather than when benefits are actually paid as pensions.
 However the charge to be made to the Council Tax, via the precepts, is based on the amount payable in the year.
 The difference is reversed out in the General Fund.